F

 Cost Of Living Quick Facts

-• The cost of living in Sayreville is 2% higher than the New Jersey average
+• The cost of living in Sayreville is equal to the New Jersey average

 • Sayreville housing is 60% higher than the national average